ThatFatPat/CyberChallenge0x03/README.md

 From the prolouge, we know that `24(sp)` is zeroed out, and since we haven't touched it anywhere since it should stay that way.
 We also know that `36(sp)` stores our string.
 This will probably come in handy.
 If these are true, `24(sp)` being loaded into `$v0` in fact zeroes it out.
 We also see that the address `sp+24` is moved to `$v1`.

-The next thing that happens is may take a moment to parse, but in fact it is:
+The next thing that happens may take a moment to parse, but in fact it is:
 ```c
 v0 = (int)(*(v1+v0+12));
 ```